 If your brand wants to connect with new consumers, keep existing customers, and build lasting brand affinity, loyalty, and trust, building a strong brand reputation is key.
 To help you identify how to do that, here are the top brand reputation and trust trends you need to know.

-Online reputation management has never been as important as it is today
+Online reputation has never been as important as it is today

 Our survey found that customers care more about brand reputation than ever before.
 They are primarily influenced by information they find online and are more likely to trust brands with an active and modern online presence, transparent approach to feedback, and willingness to share their brand’s mission.